Jorgetrujilloroman/github-backup-python/README.md

 ## LINUX

-To make it work on a Linux OS you will need to automate the execution of the python script by creating a .sh bash and scheduling its execution using [Cron](https://man7.org/linux/man-pages/man8/cron.8.html)
+To make it work on a Linux OS you will need to automate the execution of the Python script by creating a .sh bash and scheduling its execution using [Cron](https://man7.org/linux/man-pages/man8/cron.8.html)

 To do it follow the next steps: